nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a client : `client -a`

-Adds a client to the AddressBook.
+Adds a client to the ProjectBook.
 A unique client ID will be automatically generated.

 ![add client command](images/AddClientCommand.png)